-These key legal rulings, alongside increasing unionisation, public awareness and political will across the continent, have raised the question: is time finally up for the exploitative gig economy?
+These key legal rulings, alongside increasing unionization, public awareness, and political will across the continent, have raised the question: is time finally up for the exploitative gig economy?

 During the first year or so of Azeem Hanif’s work for Uber, the system worked “very well”.
-The investment of around £6,000 for vehicle insurance, licence fees and taxes he had to make in 2015 was significant, but the 48-year-old from Nottingham says the promise of “working when, where and however long you wanted” paid off.
+The investment of around £6,000 for vehicle insurance, license fees, and taxes he had to make in 2015 was significant, but the 48-year-old from Nottingham says the promise of “working when, where, and however long you wanted” paid off.

 “Then it started to go downhill very quickly,” said Hanif, who mostly worked as a driver on weekends.
 He says that platform drivers began to have their rights gradually chipped away—and that customer experience always came above fairness.
 “You were constantly looking over your shoulder, wondering if a rider would complain about you.
 Uber wouldn’t listen to drivers, and they would suspend you until the investigation was over,” he said.
 “You could be stopped working for a week over nothing.
 The events got really frustrating.”

 Platforms in the gig economy assign work on a job-by-job or short-term basis, which, until now, has meant that workers are classed as self-employed contractors with no employment rights.
 But on March 16, 2021, Uber said it would guarantee minimum wage, holiday pay, and pensions to its 70,000 drivers in the UK.
 This followed a landmark ruling by the Supreme Court the previous month, which found that Uber drivers must be treated as workers rather than self-employed.
 The two ex-Uber drivers fighting for their rights in a five-year legal battle with the gig economy giant had finally won.

 The Uber announcement, which will mean that its workers earn at least the National Living Wage—£8.72 an hour, increasing to £8.91 on April 1, 2021—is likely to have repercussions across the wider gig economy.